 ATMR Members in Western North Carolina

-Michèle Drivon (Asheville) has taught aspiring actors at NYS3, active seniors at Osher Lifelong Learning Institute, and everyone in between.
+Michèle Drivon (Asheville) has taught aspiring young actors, active seniors at Osher Lifelong Learning Institute, dancers, yogis, musicians, and everyone in between.
 Michèle especially enjoys applying Alexander Technique to self-development, relationships, Argentine Tango, swimming, and yoga.
-A former potter, she now uses her hands to encourage minds and bodies of all types to release resistance and consciously align with dynamic expansion. firstname.lastname@example.org 828-712-2804 www.consciousalignment.com www.facebook.com
+A former potter, she now uses her hands to encourage minds and bodies of all types to release resistance and consciously align with dynamic expansion. firstname.lastname@example.org 828-712-2804 www.consciousalignment.com Michèle’s blog www.facebook.com

 Mary Stuyvesant Eagle (Marshall, NC) trained in a STAT-certified school in London, and has been in continuous private practice for 27 years.
 She is a founding member of AmSAT (then NASTAT), and served as Chair on the Board in 2000.
 She is also a certified Pilates instructor and a folk musician.
 Her particular interests are in issues of exercise, performance and the aging process. email@example.com 828-649-1549 or 828-545-1331